Phase d’Ordres & d’Initiative

 Donner un ordre

-The player first nominates a unit a unit that he wishes to move and indicates the character that will give the necessary order.
+The player first nominates a unit that he wishes to move and indicates the character that will give the necessary order.
 He must then take a dice test to determine if the order is received and acted upon.
 This works in the following way:

 Order sequence